Toryt/contracts/README.md

   * I/2.4  : Now also tests with [Intern] on Mac on Chrome, Safari, Firefox (3 failures, waiting for april version 53)
   * I/2.5  : Fix in behavior and test of util.browserModuleLocation
+* II
-  * I/2.6  : First release on npm.
+  * II/1.0  : First release on npm.
 The code is functional on node, and there is no need to wait for browser validation to start using it on node.